aaw5017/shakira/README.md

 `pip install -r requirements.txt`

 ## Start the App
-This app was built using Python 3.8.1.
+This app was coded using Python 3.8.1.
 To start the application, run the following:

 `python shakira.py`